LMSeg: Unleashing the Power of Large-Scale Models for Open-Vocabulary Semantic Segmentation: Related Work

 \subsection{Open-Vocabulary Semantic Segmentation}

-Prevalent semantic segmentation methods~\cite{deeplabv3+,DANet,tang2023class,ocrnet, hu2021region, mcibi, mcibi++} are designed for closed sets where only predefined categories can be distinguished, and gathering data for training such models is often costly and time-consuming.
+Prevalent semantic segmentation methods~\cite{deeplabv3+,tang2023class,ocrnet, hu2021region, mcibi, mcibi++} are designed for closed sets where only predefined categories can be distinguished, and gathering data for training such models is often costly and time-consuming.
 As a result, the trend in segmentation tasks is shifting towards open-vocabulary approaches.

-Some existing works~\cite{openseg,ovseg,simseg,zegformer} adopt a two-stage framework, where it first trains a class-agnostic mask generator to extract masks and then leverages the pre-trained CLIP to classify each mask.
+Existing works primarily focus on two approaches: (1) Refine region-level visual-text alignment.
+Some works~\cite{openseg,ovseg,simseg,zegformer} adopt a two-stage framework to refine the alignment, where it first trains a class-agnostic mask generator to extract masks and then leverages the pre-trained CLIP to classify each mask.

 OVSeg~\cite{ovseg} proposes fine-tuning the pre-trained CLIP on these images and building a domain-specific training dataset to address the CLIP's recognition ability on masked background regions.
 Such a two-stage approach is inefficient and suboptimal, as it uses separate networks for mask generation and classification, lacks contextual information, and incurs high computational costs by requiring CLIP to process multiple image crops.
+(2) Refine pixel-level visual-text alignment.
 Unlike two-stage approaches, recent one-stage methods~\cite{odise,san,scan} directly apply a unified vision-language model for open-vocabulary segmentation.
 SAN~\cite{san} attaches a lightweight image encoder to the pre-trained CLIP to generate masks and attention biases.
 SCAN~\cite{scan} proposes a semantic integration module to embed the global semantic understanding and a contextual shift strategy to achieve domain-adapted alignment.
-CATSeg~\cite{catseg} introduces a cost aggregation-based framework, incorporating spatial and class aggregation to effectively reason over the multi-modal cost volume.

-Though effective, the above-mentioned methods overlook the role of language in open-vocabulary semantic segmentation and only extract text embeddings from VLM pre-training models.
-In contrast to them, we leverage more comprehensive knowledge from LLMs and generate language descriptions with diverse visual attributes.
+CATSeg~\cite{catseg} introduces a cost aggregation-based framework, incorporating spatial and class aggregation to reason over the multi-modal cost volume effectively.
+Although these methods demonstrate efficacy, they tend to neglect the pivotal role of language in open-vocabulary semantic segmentation, relying solely on extracting text embeddings from pre-trained vision-language models (VLMs), with almost no works focusing on refining text attributes.